copyleftdev/zwebhook-tester-rs/README.md

     └── storage.rs          # Apache Arrow storage integration
 ```

-## 🚩 Security Note

-This application uses a privileged Docker container to set up iptables rules.
-This is secure only in trusted development or testing environments.
-For production use, consider host-level firewall management.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.